hrvthzslt/personal-site/content/posts/setting-up-sxwm-on-ubuntu-server/index.md

 But we're going to do something much more interesting: building one ourselves, and it's not going to be **dwm**.
 Crazy!

-We're going to use **sxwm**, a newborn—at the time when I'm writing this, it's 2 weeks old.
+We're going to use **sxwm**, a newborn, at the time when I'm writing this, it's 2 weeks old.
 The reason it caught my eye is its layout is very similar to **dwm**, but it has a very short and simple config file and it has hot reload.
 And it mostly does everything that I patched into **dwm**.
 Check out the [repository](https://github.com/uint23/sxwm), star it if you like it, it's really impressive.

 Some general lessons about building software: